-Based in Melbourne Australia, Genepool Productions specialises in creating quality science documentaries for international television audiences.
-Sonya Pemberton, 2012 Emmy award winner and four-time winner of the prestigious Eureka Award for Science Journalism, leads the company.
+Based in Melbourne, Australia, Genepool Productions specialises in creating quality science documentaries for international audiences.
+Sonya Pemberton, 2012 Emmy award-winner and record breaking five-time winner of the prestigious Eureka Award for Science Journalism, leads the company.

-Genepool just completed production on ‘Uranium: Twisting the Dragons Tail” for PBS, SBS and ZDF, and is currently developing a range of documentaries and series, collaborating with filmmakers and scientists from around the world.
+Genepool is currently developing a range of documentaries and series, collaborating with filmmakers and scientists from around the world.

-Sonya was Head of Specialist Factual at ABC Television from 2004-2007, where she managed over three hundred hours of factual television.
-Her understanding of audiences’ desire for smart, accessible TV saw ratings rise across the genres.
+Previously Head of Specialist Factual at ABC Television, she commissioned and managed over three hundred hours of factual television; her understanding of audiences’ desire for smart, accessible television saw ratings rise across the genres.